-5. Dustin Hoffman was going to direct—and star in—the movie.
+5. At one point, Dustin Hoffman was going to direct and star in Dead Poets Society.

-After Kanew, Hoffman signed on to direct, as well as play the role of Keating, but there were scheduling conflicts and arguments about the start date.
-Finally, the studio gave the movie to Peter Weir, who directed Witness and Gallipoli and would later direct The Truman Show.
+After Kanew, Dustin Hoffman signed on to direct, as well as play the role of Keating, but there were scheduling conflicts and arguments about the start date.
+Finally, the studio gave the movie to six-time Oscar nominee Peter Weir, who would later direct The Truman Show.

-6. In the screenplay, John Keating is dying of cancer.
+6. In the original script, John Keating is dying of cancer.

-The movie is faithful to Schulman's screenplay except for a scene where the boys discover that Keating has Hodgkin's disease.
+The movie is faithful to Schulman's screenplay except for a scene in which the boys discover that Keating has Hodgkin's disease.
 The scene was intended to show the audience why Keating is so intent on seizing the day, but Weir thought the movie was stronger without it.
-He told Schulman, “You don’t have to explain it.”
+“You don’t have to explain it,” Weir told Schulman.

-7. Filming was moved from Georgia to Delaware because of snow.
+7. Filming was moved from Georgia to Delaware because fake snow is expensive.

 The movie was originally going to be filmed in Rome, Georgia, but the director wanted snow to enhance the feel of a New England prep school.
 Since snow is expensive to replicate, they moved filming to Delaware, where snow is free.

-8. The movie is rife with literary references—both well-known and obscure.
+8. Dead Poets Society is rife with literary references, both obvious and obscure.